If you’re facing drug charges in Colorado, you have a right to qualified representation no matter how severe the offense.

 Colorado Drug Crime Penalties and Sentencing

-Colorado drug penalties depend on the offense or act committed, the type of drug, and the drug amount involved in the charges.
-Generally, all Colorado drug charges fall into three categories: petty offenses, misdemeanors, and felonies.
+Colorado drug penalties depend on the offense or act committed, the type of drug, and the drug amount.
+Generally, all Colorado drug cases fall into three categories:

 - Misdemeanors are more serious than petty offenses but less serious than felonies.
 Drug misdemeanors are either DM1 or DM2.